Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-typescript-can-change-your-life.md

 ![TypeScript compiler error](https://cdn.hashnode.com/res/hashnode/image/upload/v1644212111016/m5AQzd2we.png)

-However, the `index.js` file is still being generated with the converted JavaScript version.
+However, the `index.js` file is still generated with the converted JavaScript version.

-This is because, in the end, TypeScript is there to help us, but it will just assume we know what we are doing.
+This is because, in the end, TypeScript is there to help us, but it will assume we know what we are doing.
 It warned us about something, and it's up to us to do something with this.

 However, you can tell it not to compile on an error by using the `--noEmitOnError` flag.